You are here

-Sawyer Kemp is a doctoral candidate studying 17th and 18th Century drama and contemporary performance.
+Sawyer Kemp is a doctoral candidate studying early modern drama and contemporary performance.
 Their dissertation investigates the many valences of “accessibility” in contemporary Shakespeare performance.

-They currently collaborate with the UC Davis ModLab on the motion-capture performance project Play The Knave, a Shakespeare video game with installations at the Stratford Festival in Ontario, the Utah Shakespeare Festival in Cedar City, and the African American Shakespeare Company in San Francisco.
+They collaborate with the UC Davis ModLab on the motion-capture performance project Play The Knave, a Shakespeare video game with previous installations at the Mondavi Center, Stratford Festival in Ontario, the Utah Shakespeare Festival in Cedar City.

 - Early Modern Drama

 - Trans* Studies & Queer Theory

 - Contemporary Shakespeare Performance

 2012 to 2014 -- UWP 1 Expository Writing & UWP 1Y (digital hybrid course)

 Fall Quarter 2017 -- Medieval Studies: Medieval Literature & Culture, Professor Seeta Chaganti